celsowm/pgedigital-backend/docs/metal-orm/pagination.md

 ## Pagination with eager includes

-If you call `include()` together with `limit()`/`offset()` and your query brings back a has-many or belongs-to-many relation, MetalORM automatically rewrites the SQL so that the pagination clause applies to the parent rows instead of the joined detail rows.
+If you call `includePick()` together with `limit()`/`offset()` and your query brings back a has-many or belongs-to-many relation, MetalORM automatically rewrites the SQL so that the pagination clause applies to the parent rows instead of the joined detail rows.

 The rewrite keeps everything in a single statement: